Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Beautiful views will be offered at the lighthouse at Cabo Carvoeiro or at a place you will find as Papôa Peniche on Google Maps – make sure you perpetuate yourselves by building a tiny stone tower beside the hundreds of others that are already there.
 You can top up a visit to Berlenga Island which is about seven miles from Peniche by going on a diving adventure.

 There are plenty of beaches you can spend your time at.
 Have breakfast at Praias do Campismo and then, head on over to Peniche’s biggest and best-known Praias do Baleal.
-Go swimming, surfing or stand up paddling.
+Go swimming, surfing or stand-up paddling.
 Have a nap or read a good book right by the ocean.
 What else is there to throw in the mix for a perfect beach day?
 Ah yes, good food.
 I can totally recommend the burgers served at Bar da Praia.

 If you feel like doing something for your full tummy, how about renting a bike right at Praias do Baleal?
-Or you just cross over towards the tiny promontory by passing the one-lane-alley dividing the Northern and Southern part of the beach and explore the narrow cobblestone streets.
+Or you just cross over towards the tiny promontory by passing the one-lane alley dividing the Northern and Southern part of the beach and explore the narrow cobblestone streets.

 Peniche beach camping

-If You're Travelling Portugal Without A Car
+Tips for Travelling Portugal Without a Car

 Arriving by train is an option but the train station called Peniche is located about 25 km inland and it will cost you 30 Euros to catch a cab to the peninsula.
 Better opt for taking the bus to Peniche, they go regularly and are much cheaper.

-Day 14 – Via Various Locations Back To Porto
+Day 14: Via Various Locations Back To Porto

 Paying a visit to the scenic and popular fishing village Nazaré will complete your perfect holiday.
 After all, this idyllic place with the ancient fortress São Miguel Arcanjo overlooking the world famous Praia do Norte can offer you amazing and super huge waves.

-Got Even More Time?
+Got More Time

 Sharing these travel tips with you made me realise that the Portuguese have definitely not seen the last of me.